Rahul is a video game addict who loves lumbering around in open-world RPGs like "Skyrim" and "The Witcher 3." Join him on his adventure!

-What Games Are Like Dying Light?
+What Games Are Similar to Dying Light?

 Dying Light surprised everyone when it came out.
 It piqued my interest early on, which faded away soon, thanks to its generic gameplay.
 The improvements over the years, however, have been pretty huge, with updates and fixes coming years after the initial launch.
 It goes without saying that they have amassed a large fanbase over in a short span of time.
 If you're a fan of this zombie apocalypse action-adventure game, it's only fitting to look for something else to fill that gaping hole in your heart.

-While you wait for the next entry of the franchise, let's take a look at some games like Dying Light to hold you over till then.
+While you wait for the next entry of the franchise, let's take a look at some video games like Dying Light to hold you over till then.

 Games Like Dying Light